What first comes to mind when you think of the Arctic?

 Have you ever wanted to tap into all the research in the Arctic?

-Projects range from biological, geological, meteorological to oceanography.
+Projects range from biological, geological, and meteorological to oceanography.
 This application displays Arctic vegetation, glaciers, permafrost, terrestrial biomes, and tree lines.
 ARMAP contains useful information on ship tracks, medical facilities, and arctic stations for your reference.

 Users can navigate to areas of interest and explore research projects by location, year, funding program, investigator, discipline, keywords, and other variables.
 ARMAP is a valuable tool because researchers can see the “who”, “what”, “where”, and “when” in science.

 3. 1971 Arctic Ocean Floor

 Early explorers thought the oceans were bottomless.
 After the invention of the sonic depth finder, suddenly our view of the oceans changed.
 They certainly weren’t bottomless… nor, were they flat.
 The featureless ocean became dynamic with trenches, ridges, and abyssal plains.

 This Arctic Ocean Floor map first appeared in the October 1971 issue of National Geographic.
 The detail is extraordinary in such submarine terrains such as continental shelves, abyssal plains, ridges, and fracture zones.
 This Arctic map illustrates the various landmasses and the ocean floor in stunning relief.

 4. Geologic Map of the Arctic

 Canada’s Geo-mapping Frontiers initiated this project to improve geoscience knowledge in Canada’s north.
 Natural Resources Canada’s Geologic Map of the Arctic displays geologic structures of Canada’s Arctic north of 60°.

 This Arctic map uses simple photogeologic principles and visual interpretation using a variety of free data sources.
 The data sets included enhanced magnetic data, LANDSAT imagery, and topographic (DEM) data.

 5. The Arctic Risk Map

 The Arctic Risk Map uses base data from a variety of sources.
 It offers meteorology, ocean, biological, wildlife, search and rescue, geographical, and activity as map data.
-But where these Arctic maps excel are in their environmental and safety indexes.
+But where these Arctic maps excel is in their environmental and safety indexes.